 The route passes through the English ‘Celtic Corridor’ visiting world famous Glastonbury Tor and spectacular Cheddar Gorge before heading over the Severn Bridge and into the home of Dragons – Wales.

 Journeying through South Wales, riders make their way along the south coast with epic views, river valleys and ancient forests on their way west.
-The route takes in the Pembrokeshire and travels to the furthest point west – the ancient Celtic city of St Davids.
-A short spin north and riders will reach the ferry point at Fishguard.
+The route takes in Pembrokeshire and travels to the furthest point west – the ancient Celtic city of St Davids.

-GPX files and ferry links will be uploaded in the future over the next few weeks.
+Route Maps and GPX files will be uploaded in the future over the next few weeks.
 In the meantime, If you have any questions about the route, please get in touch and we’ll get straight back to you.

 ROUTE & RIDER INSPIRATION

 Below are photos showcasing some of the 2021 route highlights, along with some rider photos from the 2019 race.
 Please click on them for full views.